freqtrade/freqtrade/docs/faq.md

 That's great.
 We have a nice backtesting and hyperoptimization setup.
 See the tutorial [here|Testing-new-strategies-with-Hyperopt](bot-usage.md#hyperopt-commands).

-### Is there a setting to only SELL the coins being held and not perform anymore BUYS?
+### Is there a setting to only Buys the coins being held and not perform anymore Buys?

-You can use the `/forcesell all` command from Telegram.
+You can use the `/stopbuy` to prevent future buys, followed `/forcesell all` (sell all open trades) command from Telegram.

 ### I want to run multiple bots on the same machine